ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 ### Parametrisation

 Similar test invocations can be grouped together to avoid repetition.
-Note how the parameters are named and "injected" into the test function:
+Note how the parameters are named, and "injected" by pytest into the test function at runtime:

 ```python
 @pytest.mark.parametrize("number,expected", [(0, 0), (1, 1), (2, 1), (3, 2)])